markhgn/markhgn.github.io/_posts/2014-07-25-creating-aggregating-curating.md

 For those not comfortable with the markup it's the kind of thing an hours training would solve.
 The ability to reformat the supplied embeds to better fit the design of a site would be an improvement as, for example, I'm unhappy with the borders on the images in portrait format on the #gradshow14 piece.

 That was the super-easy part.
 Far more important was preparing to cover the event itself.
-I'm going to put up another post with a link to download my guide to live-tweeting an event in the next couple of days.
+Get in touch with me if you'd like my guide to live-tweeting an event and I'll send you a copy.